PrathimaKumariBV/Lending_Club_Case_Study/README.md

 # Lending Club Case Study Project

 ## Problem Statement
-''' Assuming that we are working for Lending Club (LC) which is a marketplace for personal loans that matches borrowers who are seeking a loan with investors looking to lend money and make a return.
-When the company receives the loan application, it has to make a decision for loan approval based on applicant's profile.'''
+'''Lending Club (LC) which is a marketplace for personal loans that matches borrowers who are seeking a loan with investors looking to lend money and make a return.
+When the company receives the loan application, it has to make a decision for loan approval based on applicant's profile.The company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
+The company can utilise this knowledge for its portfolio and risk assessment.'''

 ## Table of Contents